Multi-slope-ADC/Python-adc-control/README.md

 <br>
 The two quantities are measured by sending the command "L" to the ADC.<br>
 The appropriate calibration measurements are then made.<br>
-The values ​​also end up in the file, but are not yet directly adopted for the measurement - they need to be manually set in the program.<br>
+The values ​​also end up in the file and are directly adopted for the measurement, but they can be manually set in the program.<br>
 The notation as 1 / ... and 4 / ... and comes from the fact that the outputs from the program just correspond to the ... values.<br>
 <br>
 At the console the 5th value is the voltage in mV, the 6th value is the raw value of the µC internal ADC.<br>